woossi0/suite/docs/usermanual/source/sysadmin/security/multiuser/index.rst

 * ``private_viewer``—This account will be able to view the private data
 * ``private_editor``—This account will be able to edit the private data

 Anonymous access would be retained for viewing the public data, and the administrative account would be retained for administering GeoServer.
-Any account that can edit (write to) data will necessarily have the ability to view (read) that data, but while ``private_editor`` is able to edit the private data, the account will not be able to edit the public data.
+Any account that can edit (write to) data will have the ability to view (read) that data, but while ``private_editor`` is able to edit the *private* data, the user will not be able to edit the public data.

-.. todo:: A figure would be great here.
+.. todo:: A figure showing the users and what they can do (like a Venn Diagram) would be great here.

 Configuring catalog
 -------------------

-Public data as defined above will be stored in a workspace called ``public``, and private data will be stored in a workspace called ``private``.
-The specific details of the data setup are beyond the scope of this tutorial.
+Public layers as defined above will be in a workspace called ``public``, and private layers will be in a workspace called ``private``.

-.. todo:: Not sure if it's necessary to go into the details of workspace creation here.
-This tutorial is long enough as it is.
+.. note:: The specific details of the data setup are beyond the scope of this tutorial.

 .. figure:: img/workspaces.png

    *Workspaces used in this tutorial*

 Creating roles
 --------------

 Having identified the scenario and determined what accounts need to be created, the next step is to create the roles that these users will be attached to when the users are created.
 Based on the the three accounts identified above, the roles to be created will be called ``ROLE_EDIT``, ``ROLE_PRIVATE``, and ``ROLE_PRIVATEEDIT``.

 Setting up roles can be done through the GeoServer web admin interface.
 This will assume that the default role service will be used.

-(SEE _SOMETHING_ about role services)
+.. note:: For more information, see the GeoServer documentation on `role services <../../../geoserver/security/usergrouprole/roleservices.html>`_.

-.. todo:: Show how to do all this via REST.
+.. todo:: Is it worhh it to show how to do all this via REST?

 #.
 Open up the GeoServer web interface and log in as the administrator account.